SpLokhande07/react_learnings/chai-aur-react/02-counter/README.md

 What is Virtual Dom ?

-What is Firbre ?
+What is Fibre ?
-A powerful algorithm used by React to update DOM, by controllin what needs to be changed.
+A powerful algorithm used by React to update DOM, by controlling what needs to be changed.

 How React update Tree Structure (DOM).